Croatia

 Recommendations for Action

-- The Croatian Mine Action Centre (CROMAC) should conduct survey of suspected hazardous areas (SHAs) and review the basis on which confirmed hazardous areas (CHAs) are established.
+• The Croatian Mine Action Centre (CROMAC) should survey remaining suspected hazardous areas (SHAs) and review the basis on which confirmed hazardous areas (CHAs) are established.
 In particular, it should use survey to confirm evidence of mines before embarking on full clearance.

-- CROMAC should fulfil the pledge in Croatia’s 2018 extension request to explore the potential for mine detection dogs (MDDs) to enhance technical survey efficiency.
+• CROMAC should fulfil the pledge in Croatia’s 2018 extension request to explore the potential for mine detection dogs (MDDs) to enhance the efficiency of technical survey (TS).
 The 2015 demining law, which only allows MDDs to be used in clearance and not for survey, should be amended.